ProductOverviewAI ScreeningUse CasesRestaurantsBlog Contact Book A Demo →

 The bottom line

-If your system can’t clearly justify its decisions, it’s not just a product risk - it’s a legal one.
+AI in hiring isn't the problem.
+Unexplainable AI is.
+If your system can't clearly justify its decisions, it's not just a product risk — it's a legal one.
+And that line is getting enforced faster than most people think.